Ethiopian bushcrow: Taxonomy

-Stresemann's bushcrow was formally described in 1938 by the Italian ornithologist Edgardo Moltoni.
+The Ethiopian bushcrow was formally described in 1938 by the Italian ornithologist Edgardo Moltoni.
 The species has been placed in several bird families since its description.
 It has long been considered a member of the crow family Corvidae; however, several atypical features, such as its lice being from the suborder Mallophaga, its bare facial skin being capable of movement, and the structure of its palate, have suggested that it may belong in another family.
-Some authors placed the species within the starling family Sturnidae due to the bushcrow's similarities in behavior and size with the wattled starling.
+Some authors placed the species within the starling family Sturnidae due to the bushcrow's similarities in behaviour and size with the wattled starling.
 Other authors have placed it in its own monotypic family, Zavattariornithidae.
 DNA-sequencing analysis supports its placement in the corvids, with its closest relatives being the ground jays, and the piapiac.
 It has been suggested that the bushcrow is a surviving relict ancestor to several of these relatives.

 This species has numerous common names, including Stresemann's bushcrow, bush-crow, Ethiopian bushcrow, Abyssinian bushcrow, and Zavattariornis.

 The genus name Zavattariornis commemorates Edoardo Zavattari, an Italian zoologist and explorer who served as the director of Rome University's Zoological Institute between 1935 and 1958.
 Its name commemorates Erwin Stresemann, a German ornithologist.